 Having the living area at the rear has enabled us to install a full, king-size bed in the main bedroom at the front.

-At Gayton only, our 5 brand new (2021) boats are in the “Semi-Traditional” style.
+At Gayton, Kings Orchard and Aldermaston, our 10 new (2021 and 2022) boats are in the “Semi-Traditional” style.
 They are longer which allows space for a safe, enclosed exterior seating area at the rear.

 The living area is at the front which includes front opening doors, and space for exterior seating/dining.

 In all our Semi-Traditional boats, the single beds can be converted to doubles.